MicrosoftDocs/cpp-docs.it-it/docs/atl-mfc-shared/reference/cstringt-class.md

 ### <a name="parameters"></a>Parametri

 *strSrc*<br/>
-Oggetto `CStringT` da assegnare a questa stringa.
+`CStringT` da assegnare a questa stringa.

 *str*<br/>
 Riferimento a un oggetto `CThisSimpleString`.